General

 (Christies, 12-8-78).

-American sculpture 1951;a national competitive exhibition.
-Metropolitan Museum
+American sculpture 1951; a national competitive exhibition.
+Metropolitan Museum of Art.

 Ancient bronzes; a guide to the Yale collections.